 The external auditor is EY.
 The lead audit partner is required to rotate after five years.
-The Committee has unrestricted access to the external auditor.
-The Committee meets with the external auditor at least twice a year without management being present to discuss any matters that the auditor may wish to raise directly with the Committee.
+The Trust's Audit and Finance Committee has unrestricted access to the external auditor and may meet with the external auditor without management being present.